shhossain/computer_science/README.md

 are either very large personal computers, workstations, or even mainframes.
 They serve multiple users at once over a network and allow the users to share hardware and software resources.
 Servers can provide print service, file service, or Web service.
-Internet providers run many server machines to support their customers , and Websites use servers to store Web pages and handle incoming requests.
+Internet providers run many server machines to support their customers, and Websites use servers to store Web pages and handle incoming requests.
 Typical server operating systems are Solaris, FreeBSD, Linux, and Windows Server 201x.